 - 1. The Council shall have the power of determining conditions for the admission before the Court of States which are not Members of the League of Nations. - 2.
 The rights of the Parties before the Court are equal. - 3.
 Account shall be taken of Parties who may present themselves before the Court by virtue of the Treaties of Peace."
-(Ibid., p.
+(League of Nations, op. cit, p.
 141; emphasis added.)

-104. The Sub-Committee received from the three delegates entrusted with this task a proposal for a new text of Article 32 as follows:
+103. The Sub-Committee received from the three delegates entrusted with this task a proposal for a new text of Article 32 as follows: